 You can see from the example above that interest can be compounded to yield extra interest.
 Rates for various items may be displayed as either an APR or an APY.
 It is crucial to compare using the same phrase due to this disparity.
 When comparing products, be careful because you can be comparing apples and oranges.

 There is no guarantee that products with a higher APY will earn more interest than those with a lower APR.
-If you know the frequency of compounding, using internet tools to convert APR and APY is simple.
+If you know the frequency of compounding, using internet tools to convert APY to APR (or APR to APY) is simple.

 DeFi and other types of crypto goods are the same way.
-To compare like with like when looking at items that might advertise using crypto APY and APR, such as crypto savings and staking, be sure to convert them.
+To compare like with like when looking at items that might advertise using crypto APY and APR, such as crypto savings and APR vs APY staking, be sure to convert them.